redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ## "odo catalog describe service"

 ### Approach where user has access to the CustomResourceDefinition
+`odo catalog service describe strimzi-cluster-operator.v0.21.1/Kafka -o json` would show the whole `openAPIV3Schema` as an output.

+For human readable output -
 TODO

 ### Approach where user only has access to ClusterServiceVersion